-Canon 10D versus Canon 1300D
+Canon 10D vs 1300D

-The Canon EOS 10D and the Canon EOS 1300D (labelled Canon T6 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2003 and March 2016.
+The Canon EOS 10D and the Canon EOS 1300D (labelled Canon T6 in some countries) are two digital cameras that were announced, respectively, in February 2003 and March 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 10D has a resolution of 6.3 megapixel, whereas the 1300D provides 17.9 MP.
+The 10D has a resolution of 6.3 megapixels, whereas the 1300D provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1300D is notably smaller (19 percent) than the Canon 10D.
 Moreover, the 1300D is substantially lighter (43 percent) than the 10D.
 In this context, it is worth noting that neither the 10D nor the 1300D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 |Canon 10D»||5.9 in||4.2 in||3.0 in||30.0 oz||500||n||Feb 2003||1,999||-||Canon 10D|